 Copywriter and translator Kathy joined the team in 2019.
 She helps us put our ideas and technical functionalities into words that anyone can understand.
 She is a knowledge junkie, hooked on books, coffee and all things marketing.
 Slightly allergic to mornings.
 Owner of multiple cats.
 Let her know how you feel about Semonto.
 She loves to help!

 This Jelle joined us to develop Semonto Supervisor.
-He has a background in photography and holds a bachelors degree in computer science.
+He has a background in photography and holds a bachelor's degree in computer science.
 In his designs he has a special interest in user experience.
 When he is not working on a front-end project he is probably riding or maintaining one of his bicycles.
-Just like everone else at Semonto he loves cats.
+Just like everyone else at Semonto he loves cats.